 They served me a delicious Roast Beetroot & Soft Goats Curd Salad with Walnuts & Watercress.
 Then, out came a cheese plate with grapes and celery.
 I was in heaven.
 Not being able to eat sugar I don’t have a sweet tooth and would much rather have a cheese plate any day!

-The food at Jesmond Dene Hotel was really delicious.
+The food at Jesmond Dene House was really delicious.
 I was just sad that I didn’t have the chance to sample their dinner menu!
 Oh well, next time!
 It’s somewhere I’m definitely heading back to.

 I loved my Newcastle for Foodies weekend but feel like I’ve barely scratched the surface of this fun and vibrant city.
 This summer is the perfect opportunity to return to Newcastle and spend some more time there.